 On November 12, 2013 the Association filed an Unfair Labor Practice Complaint under the Public Employee Labor Relations Act, RSA 273-A. The complaint is based upon the Town's allegedly improper refusal to arbitrate an Association grievance about the Fire Chief's decision not to fill certain shift vacancies in early September, 2013.
 The Association claims the Town has violated RSA 273-A:5, I (e)(to refuse to negotiate in good faith with the exclusive representative of a bargaining unit, including the failure to submit to the legislative body any cost item agreed upon in negotiations); and (h) (to breach a collective bargaining agreement).
-The Association's costs and fees incurred in this matter.
+The Association requests that the PELRB order the Town to proceed to arbitration and pay the Association's costs and fees incurred in this matter.